Apple Maps full review

 But teething problems are to be expected when a new service rolls out, and the calamitous errors have been fixed.
 How do the two services' data accuracy compare now?

-Apple has also been busy since the service launched: a third of its acquisitions in 2013, for example, were mapping companies.
+Apple has also been busy since its Maps service launched: a third of its acquisitions in 2013, for example, were mapping companies.
 (It bought Locationary, a firm focused on crowdsourcing location data, and HopStop, which collects data from hundreds of transit agencies, among others.)

-And a report by iGeneration claims that Apple is stepping up its efforts to improve map data with a new Mechanical Turk-style user programme.
-Those who contribute to the data by verifying (or correcting) a location will be paid around 54 cents a time, and they will be able to do this up to 600 times a week.
+And iGeneration reports that Apple has set up a Mechanical Turk-style user programme for verifying the data in its maps.
+Those who contribute will be paid around 54 cents per location, up to 600 times a week.

 The days of major gaffes are long behind Apple Maps, and in most respects you will find it as or close to as accurate as Google Maps.

 Having the ability to navigate around using your chosen maps app is a dealbreaker for most people.
-Thankfully, both services provide various options for route planning: Apple Maps offers driving, walking, public-transit and ride-booking apps, while Google adds cycling too.
+Both services provide various options for route planning: Apple Maps offers driving, walking, public transport and ride-booking apps, while Google adds cycling too.

 The centrepiece in a plethora of features in both Google & Apple Maps, turn-by-turn navigation has negated the need for a traditional (and usually expensive) satnav in many people's lives.
 While both are easy to set up and both boast audio prompts for every step of the journey, there are some subtle differences.

-The biggest selling point for Apple Maps' turn-by-turn navigation has to be the 3D maps (activated by swiping up with two fingers once you start a journey).
-While it's not yet available for all locations around the world, Apple is constantly updating its 3D maps and adding new locations.
+The biggest selling point for Apple Maps' turn-by-turn navigation has to be the 3D map view (activated by swiping up with two fingers once you start a journey).
 You can see every building around you in 3D, helping you work out exactly where you are in relation to your position on screen.

-As well as the use of 3D maps, Apple Maps navigation UI is a lot clearer than Google's, especially when only glancing at the screen.
-It seems to look a lot like a traditional satnav, allowing you to clearly see your current location and upcoming directions.
+In normal use, our view is that Apple Maps' navigation UI is clearer than Google's, especially when only glancing at the screen, and looks more like a traditional satnav: you can see your current location and upcoming directions very easily.
 Google's turn-by-turn navigation doesn't feel quite as polished.

-iOS can interpret Siri voice commands ("get directions to British Museum") into Apple Maps directions, although we haven't always found this brilliantly intuitive; requesting it to "get directions to Worcester" was taken to mean Worcester, Massachusetts, even though iOS knows that the user is British and currently located in Britain, and that the Midlands city is far more likely to be intended destination.
+iOS can interpret Siri voice commands ("get directions to British Museum") into Apple Maps directions, although we haven't always found this brilliantly handy.

 While there are a lot of similarities between the two mapping titans, they also have some big differences.